 As you can see, a lot of inspiration regarding DIY paver patio installation comes from projects focused on pathways.
 Another example comes from zenshmen where you can witness the transformation of what used to plain and boring concrete path into one that features stepping stones and gravel and has a more zen and overall beautiful look.
 Check out the full article to find out all the ups and downs of this project.

-Have you ever seen paver patios or garden paths that look like perfectly-matching puzzle pieces?
+Have you ever seen paver patios or garden paths that look like perfectly matching puzzle pieces?
 It’s no coincidence that the pieces complement each other so well.
 The pavers or flagstones have either been chosen very carefully or they’ve been created to fit a particular pattern right from the start.
 Some patio pavers and stepping stones are actually quite deceiving in this sense as they’re actually created using a mold and concrete mix.
 Curious how that works?
 Check out this mold from luxberra.

 Pouring your own concrete pavers can turn out to be a great solution, especially if you’re looking to create a custom design for your patio or garden pathway.
-Your can use custom molds which you can build yourself out of wood or you can get some predefined mold designs if you prefer a more standardized look.
+You can use custom molds which you can build yourself out of wood or you can get some predefined mold designs if you prefer a more standardized look.
 If you decide to follow the custom route, check out this great tutorial from overondover.
 It describes all the steps you need to take if you want to pour your own concrete pavers.

-A lot of patio projects starts out with nothing but an empty piece of land, usually with some less than beautiful grass growing on it.
+A lot of patio projects start out with nothing but an empty piece of land, usually with some less than beautiful grass growing on it.
 Preparing the site is the first step.
-It’s a very important process which ensures a good foundation on which to build the paver patio of your dreams.
-This applies to other similar types of landscaping projects as well. to get rid of the weeds, if any, you can use a combination of landscaping fabric, sand and small rocks or gravel.
+It’s a very important process that ensures a good foundation on which to build the paver patio of your dreams.
+This applies to other similar types of landscaping projects as well. to get rid of the weeds, if any, you can use a combination of landscaping fabric, sand, and small rocks or gravel.
 You can also spray a combination of vinegar and hot water on the more stubborn ones if need be.
 Check out more useful tips about DIY paver patio covers and other projects on hometalk.

 The thing about a rock patio (or a paver patio) is that it has to be practical so using the exact same strategy from a garden pathway project is not always the best idea, especially if it means placing a bunch of flagstone pieces or stepping stones on a bed of gravel.
 The alternative would be using a special type of sand which is sort of the equivalent of the grout used on backsplashes and counters.
 Find out more about this on gingersnapcrafts.

-There are a lot of advantages for using DIY concrete pavers in landscaping projects, the most important of all being that you can have these custom-made to any size and shape you want.
-To make concrete pavers you need the following: a mixing pan or wheelbarrow, regular concrete, wood, a mixing shovel, water, a trowel, a drill, screws and a level.
+There are a lot of advantages to using DIY concrete pavers in landscaping projects, the most important of all being that you can have these custom-made to any size and shape you want.
+To make concrete pavers you need the following: a mixing pan or wheelbarrow, regular concrete, wood, a mixing shovel, water, a trowel, a drill, screws, and a level.
 Check out lovelyimperfections for more details.

-Paver patios are definitely practical but laying each paver (or cobble) by hand, one by one, gets really annoying quickly.
+Paver patios are definitely practical but laying each paver (or cobble) by hand, one by one gets really annoying quickly.
 You can make things easier by opting for the more time-saving and practical alternative: manufactured concrete cobbles that come in the form of mats, very much like mosaic backsplash tiles.
 They’re super easy to install.
 Once you’ve arranged all the mats and filled all the gaps, you just pour grout over everything and you spread it evenly.
 You’ll probably need a few more details so be sure to check out thisoldhouse.

-Regardless of the type of stones you decide to use when building your paver patio, the steps are usually the same ones.
-First you prep the space, then you lay down the base which is usually a two-layer process, the first one involving small chunks of rock and the second one a bunch of sand.
+Regardless of the type of stones, you decide to use when building your paver patio, the steps are usually the same ones.
+First, you prep the space, then you lay down the base which is usually a two-layer process, the first one involving small chunks of rock and the second one a bunch of sand.
 Once the base is in place, you start to place the paver stones, either one by one or using mats.
 Once these are in place too, add a layer of jointing sand and then hose down the patio.
 What we just described to you is a simplified version of the DIY paver patio tutorial from thelifejolie.

 Even a small patio can take a lot of time to plan and then to build.
 Naturally, the cost of the project varies depending on all sorts of things, like the materials involved, the tools required, the overall proportions of the patio, etc. You’re already saving quite a bit by taking care of this project yourself so that’s a big plus right there.
 To make the project even more cost-efficient, stick with a simple design and avoid complicating things more than necessary.
 The project featured on diychatroom is a good example in this sense.